wplib/box-docs/mkdocs/glossary.md

 !!! attention
-    As of version `0.17.0` Ad-hoc stacks are only partially implemented, with some of the functionality being hard-coded into various aspects of WPLib Box.
+    As of version `0.17.0` Project stacks are only partially implemented, with some of the functionality being hard-coded into various aspects of WPLib Box.
 That however is planned to change in the near future.

 ### Component Type

-A _"Component Type"_ is ==identified by its two-part name==, e.g. `wordpress/webserver` or `wordpress/dbserver`.
-The
+A _"Component Type"_ is a specially-formatted name that identifies a set of component properties and behaviors that are required to support a given use-case within WPLib Box, for example a web server or database server.

-first part of the name identifies the named stack and the second part identifies the _"[Interface](#component-type-interface)"_ within that named stack.
+Component Types are ==identified by its two-part name==, e.g. `wordpress/webserver` or `wordpress/dbserver`.
+The first part of the name identifies the _"[Named Stack](#named-stack)"_ and the second part identifies the _"[Interface](#component-type-interface)"_ relative to that Named Stack.

-The detailed specifications for the known Component Types can be found in `/opt/box/etc/types`.
+The detailed specifications for the provided Component Types can be found inside of WPLib Box in the `/opt/box/etc/types` directory.
+In future versions of WPLib Box _(beyond `0.17.0`)_ you will be able to add your own Component Types.

 !!! attention
     The defining JSON files for Component Types have not yet been finalized as of version `0.17.0`.